Steve Coogan: 1989–2002: Breakthrough as Alan Partridge

-Film roles
+2003–2009: Film roles and standup

-One of Coogan's most notable film roles was Factory Records boss, Tony Wilson in the film, 24 Hour Party People.
+Coogan starred in BBC2's The Private Life of Samuel Pepys in 2003, and Cruise of the Gods in 2002 and portrayed Factory Records boss, Tony Wilson in the film, 24 Hour Party People (2002).
+In 2006, he had a cameo in the Little Britain Christmas special as a pilot taking Lou and Andy to Disneyland.
 Coogan has played himself several times on screen.
 First, in one of the vignettes of Jim Jarmusch's 2003 film Coffee and Cigarettes, alongside Alfred Molina.
 Second, in 2006 Coogan starred with Rob Brydon in Michael Winterbottom's A Cock and Bull Story, a self-referential film of the "unfilmable" self-referential novel Tristram Shandy by Laurence Sterne.
 In the film, Coogan plays a fictional, womanising version of himself.
-Thirdly, he played himself in the 2010 film, The Trip alongside Brydon.
-The movie was followed in 2014 with the film, The Trip to Italy, about him and Brydon taking a food-tasting trip through Italy, followed by The Trip to Spain (2017) and The Trip to Greece (2020).
-He worked again with director Winterbottom in The Look of Love, about '50s porn-king, Paul Raymond.

 The first film that Coogan co-wrote with Henry Normal was The Parole Officer, in which he also acted alongside Ben Miller and Lena Headey.
 He has an uncredited cameo in Hot Fuzz, scripted by Shaun of the Dead writers Simon Pegg and Edgar Wright.
 He also starred in the Night at the Museum trilogy in which he played Octavius, a miniature Roman general figure, alongside Owen Wilson's Jedediah, a miniature cowboy figure.

-Coogan's most acclaimed work to date is the dramedy, Philomena, which he co-wrote, produced, and starred in with Judi Dench.
-This performance earned him a Golden Globe nomination, among many other nominations (and some wins).
-Philomena was nominated for the Academy Award for Best Picture.
-In 2018, Coogan played English comedian, Stan Laurel in the film biopic, Stan & Ollie, starring opposite American actor John C. Reilly, who played Oliver Hardy.
-In September 2020, Coogan announced that he would star in an upcoming movie about finding the bones of King Richard III.
-The movie, titled, The Lost King was released in 2022, starring Sally Hawkins in the lead role of Philippa Langley, with Coogan playing her husband, John.

-Return to stand-up
+In 2007, Coogan played a psychiatrist on Larry David's Curb Your Enthusiasm on HBO, and in 2008, starred in the BBC1 drama Sunshine.